Emergency Room Information

 Chest Pain Center

-If you arrive to the ER with chest pain, our doctors may send you to the Cardiac Catheterization Laboratory, which is staffed with an outstanding team of heart specialists who provide 24-hour on-call seven day per week service to people with sudden, severe heart problems.
+If you arrive to the Emergency Room with chest pain, our doctors may send you to the Cardiac Catheterization Laboratory, which is staffed with an outstanding team of heart specialists who provide 24-hour on-call seven day per week service to people with sudden, severe heart emergencies.

 If you are having chest pain, do not ignore it.
 Heart attacks are not always easy to detect - they start slowly, with mild pain or discomfort in the chest.